C8forT/ScrcpyWiFi/README.md

 3. Reboot your computer after installing the above applications.

-4. Clone this repository (git clone https://github.com/C8forT/ScrcpyWiFi).
+4. Clone this repository:  git clone https://github.com/C8forT/ScrcpyWiFi

     OR